This post contains affiliate links.

 How to make Quick Avocado Corn Salsa

 This recipe is great for practicing your knife skills!
 As long as your knife is sharp, there shouldn’t be any trouble.
 Aim to make all your chops consistent in size, just a bit larger than the corn for reference.
+Be sure to jump to the recipe card for the full instructions.

 Step 1: Prep